Frequently Asked Questions about COVID-19 and The Royal

 The Royal will contact clients who are affected by any schedule changes or cancellations.
 If you do not hear from us, then please attend your appointment/activity as usual.

-At this time, no drop-in or group activities are taking place in-person.
-Some drop-in activities may be delivered virtually (i.e. over video-conference).
-It is best to check with your care team if you are wondering about a specific group or activity.
+At this time, no drop-in activities are taking place in-person.
+Some drop-in activities may be delivered virtually (i.e. over video-conference), and scheduled group activities have resumed both virtually and in-person.
+It is best to check with your care team to inquire about a specific group or activity.

-We have taken these actions in accordance with Public Health Guidelines in order to reduce the risk of spreading novel coronavirus (COVID-19) among our patients, staff and the community.
-For more information on coronavirus and what you can do to stay healthy, please visit the Ottawa Public Health website.
+We have taken these actions in accordance with Public Health guidelines in order to reduce the risk of spreading COVID-19 among our clients, staff, and the community.
+For more information on COVID-19 and what you can do to stay healthy, please visit the Ottawa Public Health website.

 If you are feeling sick, the best thing for your health and the health of others is to stay at home.
-Please call your program or care team to reschedule your appointment and have your concerns addressed.
+Please call your program or care team to reschedule your appointment.

 If you are concerned about your physical health, you should contact your medical care provider for further guidance and care.